lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 IPv6 mandates a checksum in the protocol above IP.
 Nevertheless, if a more efficient mechanism such as L2 CRC or MIC is carried by or over the L2 (such as in the LPWAN SCHC F/R process (see {{Frag}})), the UDP checksum transmission can be avoided.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-checksum".

 In other cases, the checksum SHOULD be explicitly sent.
-The TV is not set, the MO is set to "ignore" and the CDF is set to "value-sent".
+The TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".

 # Security considerations